 These worries are common for high-level professionals and other working professionals in the business community.
 People in the highest level of business management, such as CEOs and CFOs, lawyers, doctors, and a variety of other powerful working professionals may have trouble admitting their problems with substance abuse and addiction.
 However, this does not mean they are any less likely to experience issues related to substance abuse.

 The types of jobs people have are also not a determining factor in the likelihood of developing a substance abuse disorder.
 Medical professionals, for example, can still struggle with drug and alcohol abuse.
-It is estimated that one and ten doctors, and one in five nurses, will struggle with substance abuse in their lifetime.
-While many people feel medical professionals would have the knowledge to avoid these problems, studies show that is not enough, and the fact they work in a high-stress environment actually makes them more likely to develop a substance abuse disorder.
+It is estimated that one in ten doctors, and one in five nurses, will struggle with substance abuse in their lifetime.
+While many people feel medical professionals would have the knowledge to avoid these problems, studies show that is not enough.
+The fact they work in a high-stress environment actually makes them more likely to develop a substance abuse disorder.